ptichko/ptichko.github.io/_posts/2021-02-27-Pipeline-To-Calculate-D-Prime-in-R.md

 Next, run dprime_cat() to calculate the total number of hits, misses, false alarms, and correct rejections for each participant.
 Call dprime_cat(), pass through the dataframe with d-prime labels, and then pass through "participant" column (without quotes).
 **Note:** Because this function uses dplyr, you must pass through the names of your variables **without** quotation marks:

-The output is a tibble that summarizes the the number of correct rejections, hits, misses, and false alarms for each participant.
+The output is a tibble that summarizes the the number of correct rejections, hits, misses, and false alarms for each participant:
 ```
 # Calculate total number of hits, misses, false alarms, and correct rejections for each participant
 df.cat <- dprime_cat(df.dprime, participant)